napalm-automation/napalm-logs/docs/listener/index.rst

 .. code-block:: bash

-  napalm-logs --listener tcp
+  $ napalm-logs --listener tcp

 From the configuration file, the listener can be specified using the ``listener`` option, eventually with several options.
-The listener options depend on the nature of the listener.
+The options depend on the nature of the listener.

 Example: listener configuration using the default configuration